YuvrajKhade/CodeAI-x-Microsoft-ReSkill-Internship/README.md

 ## 🚀 Projects Overview 🚀

-### 🔍 Sentiment Analysis
+### 🔍 Sentimental Analysis on Customer Feedback Using NLP
-Developed a model to interpret and classify emotions from textual data.
+Developed a model to interpret and classify emotions from customer feedback.

 <b>Key Features:</b>
 <ul>